IJW2021/MyPortfolio/RMPP/Unit10.md

 |Strong Access Controls|
 |Model from known interventions triggers to alert that family may need support|

+Of the Ideas The one I think I would take forward is the Troubled Family Support allocation having contacts in that area I could get access to real world data and having seen the impact that a successful intervention can have and knowing that eary intevention can imporve a childs life chances this resaerch while having a CS element such as data searching pattern matching also has the social element that if I did take this forward there is a real posibility that it could go from just a project to actually being used.

 **Weekly Skills Matrix New Knowledge Gained**